SteffenEger/dldh/index.md

      - What is Deep Learning?
 (Steffen Eger)
 3. Session 3 (14.11.2019)
      - Semantic Change & Semantic Drift
+     - **Literature**
+        - Hamilton et al. 2016.
+Diachronic Word Embeddings Reveal Statistical Laws of Semantic Change.
+In: ACL 2016.
+        - Eger and Mehler 2016.
+On the Linearity of Semantic Change: .
+In ACL 2016.
 4. Session 4 (28.11.2019)
      - Data annotation and how to compute agreement scores
      - **Literature**